Following Jesus from the Perspective of Relationships

 God does not expect us to be perfect when we become citizens of His Kingdom.
 God gently guides.
 God gives us strength every time we ask it of Him.
 And when we fail, there is another astounding thing: In God's Kingdom, after failure is forgiveness.
 When we do wrong against Him or someone in the the Kingdom, we can always be forgiven (when we ask for it)!

 The cross of Jesus judges us because it so clearly shows God to us.
-It shows God's value system to us.
+It shows the value system of God to us.
 It shows that forgiveness is one of the most vital parts of His value system.
 In fact, God doesn't forgive us unless we also forgive others (Matthew 6:14-15).
 This is because it all goes together.
-Only with God's value system in us, can we truly forgive.
-If we are unwilling to forgive, that is evidence that we have not adopted God's value system or that we are putting ourselves outside of the Kingdom.
+Only with the value system of God in us, can we truly forgive.
+If we are unwilling to forgive, that is evidence that we have not adopted the value system of God or that we are putting ourselves outside of the Kingdom.

 Expanding it a bit further: God doesn't forgive us unless we come into His Kingdom and adopt His value system.
 How can He? - we have kept ourselves outside of His responsibility by rejecting His Kingdom.
 He is instantly ready to forgive because that is one of the most essential expressions of His value system.
 But He cannot do it in literal fact until we become one of His own.
 We become one of His by asking Him to be our king and telling him that we want to adopt His values instead of ours.